 |Drop Height (cm)||Jump Height (cm)||Contact Time (s)||RSI Performance (jump height/time)|

 When conducting the test there are several factors that need to be taken into consideration before you begin – some being:

 - Individual effort – Sub-maximal efforts will result in inaccurate scores.

 - Participants jumping off the box rather than simply ‘stepping off’.

 Is the Incremental DJ-RSI Test valid and reliable?

 The incremental DJ-RSI test has been proven to be a valid and reliable measure of reactive jump capacity (5).

-Issues with the Incremental DJ-RSI test
+Are there any issues with the Incremental DJ-RSI Test?

 The duration of the ground contact time